Strategy Synthesis for Zero-Sum Neuro-Symbolic Concurrent Stochastic Games: Game structures for NS-CSGs

 It remains to consider the case when $\delta(s, \alpha)$ is defined.
 Considering any $\phi' \in \Phi_P$, by \lemaref{lema:perception-BFCP} there exists agent states $s_1' = (\loc_1', \per'_1)$ and $s_2' = (\loc_2', \per'_2)$ such that if $(s_1'',s_2'',s_E'') \in \phi'$ then $s_1''=s_1'$ and $s_2''=s_2'$.
 We have the following two cases. \begin{itemize} \item If $ \{ (s_1', s_2', \delta_E(s_E, \alpha)) \in S \mid (s_1, s_2, s_E) \in \phi \} \cap \phi' = \emptyset$, $\delta_1(s_1, \alpha)(\loc_1') = 0$ or $\delta_2(s_2, \alpha)(\loc_2') = 0$, then we do not divide $\phi$ and let $\Phi'(\phi, \phi') = \{\phi\}$ and we have $\delta(s, \alpha)(s') = p_{\alpha}(\phi, \phi') = 0$ for all $s \in \phi$ and $s' \in \phi'$. \item If $( \cup_{s \in \phi} \Theta_s^{\alpha} ) \cap \phi'$ is non-empty, then since $\delta_E({}\cdot{},\alpha) : S_E \rightarrow S_E$ is BFCP invertible using \aspref{asp:continuous-PWC} and $\phi'$ is a Borel measurable region, there exists a BFCP $\Phi'(\phi, \phi')$ of $\phi$ such that for each $\phi_1 \in \Phi'(\phi, \phi')$: \begin{itemize} \item either $\delta(s, \alpha)(s') = p_{\alpha}(\phi_1, \phi') = 0$ for all $s \in \phi_1$ and $s' \in \phi'$; \item or for $s, \tilde{s} \in \phi_1$ there exist unique states $s', \tilde{s}' \in S$ such that $s' = \Theta_s^{\alpha} \cap \phi'$, $\tilde{s}' = \Theta_{\tilde{s}}^{\alpha} \cap \phi'$ and $\delta(s, \alpha)(s') = \delta(\tilde{s}, \alpha)(\tilde{s}') = p_{\alpha}(\phi_1, \phi') > 0$. \end{itemize} It remains to show that the bimeasurable, BFCP invertible function $q_{\alpha}$ of $2. (ii)$ exists, which follows from the the fact that $\delta_E({}\cdot{},\alpha) : S_E \rightarrow S_E$ is bimeasurable and BFCP invertible. \end{itemize} Finally, we divide $\phi$ into a BFCP $\sum_{\phi' \in \Phi_P} \Phi'(\phi, \phi')$, and therefore each region of this BFCP has the required reachability consistency. \end{proof}

-\begin{examp} Returning to \egref{eg1-eg}, we now give the perception BFCPs for the observation functions proposed in \egref{eg3-eg}.
+\begin{examp} Returning to \egref{eg1-eg}, we now give the perception BFCPs for the two implementations of the classifier $f_{\mathcal{R}}$ proposed in \egref{eg3-eg}.
 In each case the perception BFCP is of the form $\Phi_P = \Loc_1 \times \Loc_2 \times \Phi_E$, where $\Phi_E$ is a BFCP for the environment state space and the perception BFCP is also the reward BCFP $\Phi_R^{\alpha}$ for $\alpha \in A$.
+In this example, all pairs of local states correspond to the same classifier for both agents.

-For the first observation function, which uses a linear regression model, the BFCP $\Phi_E$ for the environment state space is given by:
+For the first implementation of $f_{\mathcal{R}}$, which employs a linear regression model, the BFCP $\Phi_E$ for the environment state space is given by:

-as shown in Fig. \ref{fig:vehicle-parking-bfcps} (left), where the Borel measurable tie-breaking rule is used for the boundary points.
-For the second observation function, the BFCP $\Phi_E$ can be found by computing the pre-images of each feed-forward NN classifier~\cite{KM-FF:20}, and is shown in Fig.~\ref{fig:vehicle-parking-bfcps} (right). $\blacksquare$ \end{examp}
+as shown in Fig. \ref{fig:vehicle-parking-bfcps} (left). {\revise For the second implementation, the BFCP $\Phi_E$ can be found by computing the (exact) preimage of the feed-forward NN classifier of \egref{eg3-eg} using~\cite{KM-FF:20}, and is shown in Fig.~\ref{fig:vehicle-parking-bfcps} (right).
+Since an environment state represents the position of each agent, in each case the perception BFCP is two copies, one for each agent, of how the corresponding NN classifier divides the bounded area into 16 abstract grid cells.
+Each abstract grid cell in Fig.~\ref{fig:vehicle-parking-bfcps} (right) is a union of polytopes and is indicated by a different colour.} $\blacksquare$ \end{examp}

 \bias{5}